vyos/vyos-documentation/docs/install.rst

 With the public key imported, the signature for the desired image needs to be downloaded.

 .. note:: The signature can be downloaded by appending `.asc` to the URL of the downloaded VyOS image.
-The small *.asc* is the signature for the associated image.
+That small *.asc* file is the signature for the associated image.

 Finally, verify the authencity of the downloaded image: